 If you’re having problems like that, please tell your nurse.
 They’re there to work with you.
 They’re your team.
 They’re going to try to help even embarrassing parts of you.

-And no one is going to laugh or snicker or anything because they have seen it all and it’s all natural parts of your body that are just injured from this life-giving poison that you’re having to take.
+No one is going to laugh or snicker or anything because they have seen it all, and it’s all natural parts of your body that are just injured from this life-giving poison that you’re having to take.

 When did your hair start to fall?

 It was actually not to the second cycle yet when my hair started to fall out.
-I didn’t notice it until after I went to take a shower after gardening and I went like this and it all came out, spiderwebs in my fingers.
+I didn’t notice it until after I went to take a shower after gardening, I went like this, and it all came out, spiderwebs in my fingers.

 I was pretty determined to put a positive spin on it, even though I was crying.

 I called my girlfriend, I said, “I know I’m really strong and this is all good, but my hair’s falling out, and I’m freaking out.”
-And she talked me down.
+She talked me down.
 She’s like, “That’s normal.
 Of course you’re gonna be like that.”

-So we met and I could show her I could just pull it out, pluck it out.
-And my kids, my four year old, would pluck it out and make a wish and blow.
+We met, and I could show her I could just pull it out, pluck it out.
+My kids, my four-year-old, would pluck it out, make a wish, and blow.
 We would make wishes on my hair.
 We have videotapes of us making wishes on my hair.

-The next day, I called any friends that could come over and we went out back.
-I had my one friend give me a pair of pink boxing gloves.
-And I came out to the sounds of the Rocky theme.
-That one.
-And I came out in a cape, and with that, we shaved my hair.
+The next day, I called any friends that could come over, and we went out back.
+I had my one friend give me a pair of pink boxing gloves, and I came out to the sounds of the ‘Rocky’ theme.
+I came out in a cape, and with that, we shaved my hair.

 I decided to celebrate it.

 It was difficult at first because I was all about hair.
 From the time I was little, I had this long, beautiful, wonderful hair.
-And so, it was tough.
+It was tough.

 But we did it as positively as we could.
-And the kids were all in on it.
+The kids were all in on it.
 My son shaved his head, too.
 My husband shaved his head.
 My long-haired girls shaved their heads.
 We got through that.

 What helped most with styling your head?

 I got really cool scarves.
 People would tell me I looked fabulous even with a bald head.
-And even if I didn’t look fabulous, they all told me that I did.
+Even if I didn’t look fabulous, they all told me that I did.

-And you could buy the biggest earrings and everybody thinks they look great.
+You could buy the biggest earrings, and everybody thinks they look great.
 I got the most audacious, fun earrings, and it was great.